Jaafar Jackson: Career

-After a two-year casting process, Jackson was cast in the lead role of his uncle Michael Jackson in an upcoming biopic directed by Antoine Fuqua and distributed by Lionsgate.
-Michael's mother Katherine Jackson was quoted as approving of the casting, saying he "embodies" her son.
-Jaafar himself wrote on his personal Instagram account that he was "humbled and honoured" to be cast in the role.
-Principal photography began on the film on November 27, 2023, in Los Angeles, California.
-Footage of Jackson playing the role emerged online shortly afterwards.
+After a two-year casting process, it was confirmed in December 2023 that Jackson had been cast in the lead role of his uncle Michael Jackson in Michael, a biopic directed by Antoine Fuqua and distributed by Lionsgate in the United States and by Universal Pictures internationally.
+Michael's mother and Jackson's grandmother, Katherine Jackson, expressed approval of the casting, stating that he "embodies" her son.
+Jackson wrote on Instagram that he was "humbled and honored" to be chosen for the role.
+Principal photography began on November 27, 2023, in Los Angeles, and footage of Jackson on set appeared online shortly afterward.